Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 Input [HDR] -> (implicit HDR to SDR conversion) -> Filter [SDR] -> Scene [SDR] -> Transition [SDR] -> (implicit SDR to HDR conversion) -> Canvas [HDR]

-Note: By the time you read this, all filters and transitions included with OBS should have been upgraded.
+Note: By the time you read this, all filter/transition sources included with OBS should have been upgraded to support HDR to avoid this problem.

+Input Sources that have been upgraded to support HDR include:

+- Media Source
+- Display Capture (Windows)
+- Game Capture (Windows)
+- Window Capture (Windows)

 ## Automatic color space conversion